KimS-WT/CommunityLinkExp/README.md

 ## Users

-I created 8 Users, one for each possible subtype combination:
+8 Users, one for each possible subtype combination:

 Hero
 Subtypes: None